-Scotland says to unveil single market Brexit plan this week
+Scotland says it will unveil single market Brexit plan this week

 The plans also will outline further "substantial" new powers that should be handed to the devolved parliament in Edinburgh post-Brexit.

-May has promised to work with the devolved Scottish, Welsh and Northern Irish governments to achieve a unified negotiating strategy for Brexit, which risks straining the centuries-old union between England and Scotland.
+May has promised to work with the devolved Scottish, Welsh and Northern Irish governments to achieve a unified negotiating strategy for Brexit, which is further straining the centuries-old union between England and Scotland.

 Scots rejected secession in a 2014 referendum but the ruling Scottish National Party has warned it might hold a second independence vote.

-"Our intention now is that these proposals can be discussed and agreed in a UK context and then form part of the UK government's overall negotiating position when Article 50 is triggered," Russell said.
+Former Scottish first minister Alex Salmond told Sky News that could be prompted by Scotland being prevented from staying in the EU's single market.

+"If that argument is dismissed, swept aside contemptuously ... it is very likely there will be an independence referendum within the next two years," said Salmond, now an SNP member of the British parliament at Westminster.

-(Reporting by Michael Holden; Editing by Helen Popper)
+Reporting by Michael Holden, additional reporting by Kylie MacLellan; Editing by Helen Popper and Andrew Bolton